cartersocha/derek-vibe/SPEC.md

 - Characters index includes a compact inline search field beside the create button and renders results in a responsive five-card-wide grid with graceful empty states when no matches are found
 - Characters can also be created on-the-fly from session notes mentions; the inline creation path captures only the required name and routes the user back to their in-progress draft with the new character linked
 - Character backstory editors reuse the caret-anchored mention dropdown (including inline character creation) so relationships stay in sync while drafting, and saved names are normalized to title case for consistent display across the app
+- Characters can be affiliated with organizations while marking their role (`npc` vs `player`) for that context; dashboards and character lists tint chips accordingly

 ### Image Management

-- Upload images for characters only (sessions do not have images)
+- Upload images for characters (portraits) and sessions (header images)
-- Image preview before upload with drag-and-drop support
+- Image preview before upload with drag-and-drop support and automatic blob URL cleanup
-- Store images in Vercel Blob Storage with public CDN access
+- Store images in Vercel Blob Storage (`character-images`, `session-images`, and `organization-logos`) with public CDN access
-- Delete old images when updating/removing
+- Delete or replace prior uploads when updating/removing assets to avoid orphaned blobs
 - Supported formats: JPG, PNG, WebP, GIF
 - Max file size: 5MB
 - Images served via Vercel's global CDN for fast delivery